 "For an unauthorized use of a copyrighted work to be actionable, the use must be significant enough to constitute infringement.
 This means that even where the fact of copying is conceded, no legal consequences will follow from that fact unless the copying is substantial."
 Newton v.
 Diamond, 388 F.3d 1189, 1192-93 (9th Cir.
-2004) (citations omitted).
-A use is considered de minimis "if it is so meager and fragmentary that the average audience would not recognize the appropriation."
-Id. at 1193 (quoting Fisher v.
+2004) (citations omitted). <"[W]e have consistently applied the de minimis principle to determine whether a work is infringing by analyzing the quantity and quality of the copying to determine if the allegedly infringing work is a recognizable copy of the original work, in other words, whether the works are substantially similar."
+Bell v.
+Wilmott Storage Services, LLC, 12 F.4th 1065 (9th Cir.
+Sept.
+9, 2021).
+A use is considered de minimis, and therefore not substantial, "if it is so meager and fragmentary that the average audience would not recognize the appropriation."
+Newton, 388 F.3d at 1193 (quoting Fisher v.
 Dees, 794 F.2d 432, 434 n.2 (9th Cir.
 1986)).